VSTARWriter/redacted-project-docs/content/how-to/quick-send.md

 3. Click on the bit row to open Bit Details.
 4. Click **Quick Send** (or **Send**).
 5. Select the recipient from the dropdown.
-6. Confirm the transfer
+6. Confirm the transfer.
-7. The bit is sent immediately.
+7. The bit status updates to **Sent**.

 ## Recipient Options

 You can send bits to:

-- Another sales representative
+- Another sales representative.
-- A different location
+- A different location.
-- Back to the warehouse
+- Back to the warehouse.

 ## Tracking the Transfer